DraconicDragon/ComfyUI-RyuuNoodles/README.md

 `Node_Name.widget_name:Tokenizer1,Tok2,Tok3;Node Name 2.widget_name:Tok1;` etc...

-- Supported tokenizers: `CLIP_L, T5, T5_FAST, UMT5, GEMMA2, LLAMA3, AURAFLOW`
+- Supported tokenizers: `CLIP_L, T5, T5_Fast, UMT5, Gemma2, Gemma3, LlaMA3, Qwen2.5VL, AuraFlow` (case insensitive)
 - RegEx is _not_ supported; Spaces are allowed, they will be stripped anyway (node name is excluded from stripping <sub>too naughty</sub>)
 - The tokenizer types will appear in the counter in the order you added them.